Turbulent disruption of density staircases in stratified shear flows: Marginal linear stability

 \section{Marginal linear stability}

-\subsection{\cpc{Formulation}}
+\subsection{Formulation}

-To investigate the conditions that can support the formation of staircases, we linearise the system~\eqref{eq:system_adim} around linear profiles of buoyancy and velocity \cpc{with} constant shear and \cpc{buoyancy frequency}.
-We assume that the shear and \cpc{buoyancy} fields can be decomposed as follows, in dimensional form:
+To investigate the conditions that can support the formation of staircases starting from linear velocity and buoyancy profiles, we linearise the system~\eqref{eq:system_adim} around linear profiles of buoyancy and velocity with constant shear $\Ast{U}/\Ast{L}$ and buoyancy frequency $N_{c}^{\ast}$.
+We therefore assume that the (dimensionless) shear and stratification fields can be decomposed as follows: